Flint City Bucks: History

-The Bucks took their second PDL Great Lakes title in a row – their third overall – in 2000, annihilating their divisional opponents, and finishing an astonishing 27 points clear of second-place Dayton Gems.
-The Bucks got a bye to the national playoff semi-finals, and secured their first ever championship game berth with a 5–2 win over Yakima Reds.
-Unfortunately, the Bucks were beaten in the final by the Chicago Sockers, and had to be content with being the second best PDL team in the nation; still, three divisional titles and five consecutive trips to the playoffs was a remarkable achievement for the club.
-The Bucks also made it to the third round of the US Open Cup in 2000 – after a comfortable 3–0 win over Maryland-based amateur side Jerry D's, the Bucks knocked out Major League Soccer giants New England Revolution 1–0, with Chad Schomaker scoring the winning goal in the 90th minute, before losing their next game on penalty kicks to Miami Fusion after a 3–3 draw in regulation time.
-Unsurprisingly, head coach Joe Malachino was named PDL coach of the year, the second Bucks coach to receive the honor.
+In 2000, the Bucks took their second PDL Great Lakes title in a row and their third overall, finishing 27 points clear of second-place Dayton Gems.
+The Bucks received a bye to the national playoff semi-finals, and secured their first ever championship game berth with a 5–2 win over Yakima Reds.
+The Bucks were beaten in the final by the Chicago Sockers.
+The Bucks also made it to the third round of the US Open Cup in 2000.
+They won 3–0 over Maryland-based amateur side Jerry D's, and defeated MLS's New England Revolution 1–0, with Chad Schomaker scoring the winning goal in the 90th minute, before losing their next game on penalty kicks to Miami Fusion after a 3–3 draw in regulation time.
+Head coach Joe Malachino was named PDL coach of the year, the second Bucks coach to receive the honor.

-The Bucks missed the playoffs for the first time in 2001, beaten into third place in the Great Lakes Division by Chicago Fire Reserves and West Michigan Edge, but did manage to progress to the second round of the US Open Cup for the third year in a row, knocking out amateur side Chaldean Arsenal before New England Revolution got their revenge for the previous year, hammering them 7–1.
-The Bucks were beaten into second place again in 2002, pipped by the Chicago Fire Reserves for a second time, although they did progress to the Conference Final, where they lost on penalties to eventual national runners-up Boulder Rapids Reserve.
-Two years without a single trophy was unprecedented in Michigan, and things needed to change.
+The Bucks missed the playoffs for the first time in 2001, beaten into third place in the Great Lakes Division by Chicago Fire Reserves and West Michigan Edge, but did manage to progress to the second round of the US Open Cup for the third year in a row, knocking out amateur side Chaldean Arsenal before losing to the New England Revolution 7–1.
+The Bucks finished in second place behind the Chicago Fire Reserves again in 2002.
+In the playoffs, they progressed to the Conference Final, where they lost on penalties to eventual national runners-up Boulder Rapids Reserve.

 In 2003 there was a coaching change, as former San Jose Clash star Dario Brose was replaced by Don Gemmell.
-Gemmell's influence was felt immediately.
-The Bucks began the year with a five-game unbeaten streak that included an impressive 3–1 win on the road against Indiana Invaders, and continued on through the month of June with five wins in six games, highlighted by a 5–0 demolition of West Michigan Edge that featured a hat trick from Simon Omekanda.
-The Bucks secured their fourth divisional title off the back of two more comprehensive victories – 5–0 over Kalamazoo Kingdom and 4–0 over Fort Wayne Fever – but fell in the conference final game to their perennial rivals, Chicago Fire Reserves.
-The Bucks continued on with their US Open Cup exploits, beating USL Pro Select League Long Island Rough Riders, before losing 4–0 to the New York/New Jersey Metrostars in Round 3.
+The Bucks began the year with a five-game unbeaten streak, and continued on through the month of June with five wins in six games.
+The Bucks secured their fourth divisional title, but fell in the conference final game to the Chicago Fire Reserves.
+In the US Open Cup, the Bucks beat USL Pro Select League Long Island Rough Riders, before losing 4–0 to the New York/New Jersey Metrostars in Round 3.